 For instance, rather than looking for a traditional publisher to take a chance on your book, you can get it out there immediately with Lulu’s publishing options.
 You can also build an author platform on the Lulu website.

 Catering to artists and designers, Society6 boasts a range of products from apparel to home decor.
-They focus on prints and canvases, making it appealing to artists who want to sell reproductions of their work.
+It focuses on prints and canvases, making it appealing to artists who want to sell reproductions of their work.
+It also has a range of home furnishings like throws, wallpaper, and rugs.

 Additionally, Society6 actively promotes its artists, highlighting top sellers with a strong aesthetic style.